chainstrument/stripe-checkout-php/README.md

 > composer require nyholm/psr7-server

-require also an PSR17 factory (you can include it like )
+required also an PSR17 factory (you can get it like )

 > composer require nyholm/psr7

+Then, you can test locally with the stripe console (available on their website).